The Dnestr bridgeheads of the 3rd Ukrainian Front

 d) A bridgehead over the Dnestr Liman

-Alread while the main part of the front was still cleaning Odessa from
+Already while the main part of the 2nd Ukrainian Front was still cleaning Odessa from

 axis forces, the 8th Guards Army crossed the stream directly